 In the same way that going abroad and getting lost in the candy aisle is so much fun, getting lost in a foreign stationery store can be equally exciting.
-Now, thanks to the internet, instead of having to go to Tokyo for your Mitsubishi bank paper, those in the market for new school supplies or office accoutrements can find loads of international pens, notebooks, staplers, and turtle paper clips on Amazon.
-(And for hard-core foreign-stationery geeks, might we recommend perusing the amazing website Rad and Hungry.)
+But now, thanks to the internet, those who can’t jaunt to Tokyo to pick up some Mitsubishi bank paper before that first school bell rings can find loads of international school supplies (or office accoutrements) on Amazon, including pens, notebooks, staplers, and turtle paper clips.
+Some of these items do carry additional shipping fees since they’re sent out overseas, but that’s the price you pay for all-natural German paper glue that comes in a refillable glass bottle.
+Below are 41 of our favorites organized by country of origin (and for hard-core foreign-stationery geeks, we recommend perusing the amazing website Rad and Hungry).

 A beautiful set of scissors from Japanese stationery company Craft Design Technology.

-Interesting story behind this pad of paper: “Bank Paper,” which was made exclusively for Japan’s Mitsubishi Bank, was taken off the market but reintroduced in 2007 by the stationery company Life.
-The super-high-quality paper is manufactured in the same Mitsubishi Paper Mills as the original.
+There’s an interesting story behind this pad of paper: “Bank paper,” which was made exclusively for Japan’s Mitsubishi Bank, was taken off the market but reintroduced in 2007 by the stationery company Life.
+The super-high-quality paper is manufactured in the same Mitsubishi paper mills as the original.

 A rainbow of pens (which are ideal for coloring) from Nagoya, Japan–based Artline.